-The following contains two testimonies from the same pushback incident from Bulgaria to Turkey involving 16 people who were separated into two groups and pushed back at slightly different spots at the same time.
+The following contains three testimonies from the same pushback incident from Bulgaria to Turkey involving 16 people who were separated into two groups and pushed back at slightly different spots at the same time.

 The respondent is a 41 year old male from Aleppo, Syria.
 The respondent was in a group of 16 people, who were all Syrian and aged between 16 and 45 years old.
 They were caught by 11 Bulgarian officers, wearing black uniforms with “police” written on them or green camouflage army clothing, and others were wearing civilian clothes.
 The respondent identified them as Bulgarian as some had Bulgarian flags on their uniforms, and communicated to them in English.

-The officers had seven dogs, and arrived in three cars.
+The officers had seven dogs and arrived in three cars.
 The cars were identified as a Land/Range Rover (similar to a Land Rover Defender), a blue Nissan and a Pick-up truck.
 The respondent believes one of them was a lieutenant.

 The group was apprehended in the evening shortly before sunset near a forest, about 5km from the first Bulgarian city after crossing from Greece, estimated to be Malko Tarnovo.
 One person in the group noted the number plate of the officer’s cars.